 - Highly Customisable Displays

-The first thing that strikes you about this GPS is the sheer size of the screen.
+The first thing that strikes you about this GPS navigator is the sheer size of the screen.
 It’s enormous beside my older TomTom Go with its 7-inch display.

 Somehow Garmin manages to design slimmer devices than their rivals TomTom.
 They have less material surrounding the screen, and that means that despite having a larger screen, they don’t appear as chunky.